 As power consumption for LED icons is very low, you should not worry about the battery consumption of the cover.
 It is very marginal.

-You will not notice the difference in Galaxy S9 battery life with or without the LED cover.
+You will not notice the difference in the battery life of the phone with or without the LED cover.

 Pros and cons of Samsung Galaxy S9 LED wallet cover

-If you are considering whether Galaxy S9 LED wallet cover is a “right” cover for your Galaxy S9 or S9+, you may check the pros and cons of Samsung Galaxy S9 LED cover.
+If you are considering whether Galaxy S9 LED wallet cover is a “right” cover for your Galaxy S9 or S9+, you may check the pros and cons of the cover.

 Please note, there are no perfect cases.
 It all depends on your requirements and budget.